Training & development

 Training by topic

-The LPC are not offering any face to face training, however here are a number of organisations that provide vaccination training for pharmacists here are some of the providers (there are other providers available on CPE website here.
+CPSS does not offer any face to face flu vaccination training, however there are a number of organisations that provide vaccination training for pharmacists.

 For more information